 Hand injuries may be lacerations (cuts), dislocations, fractures, burns, infections, soft tissue injuries, and amputations.
 There are also numerous types of hand and wrist syndromes and ailments that are not necessarily injury-related.

-Examples of injuries and syndromes for which patients have approached us
+Examples of injuries and syndromes for which patients have approached us for virtual consultations:

 Animal Bites on the Hand